TycheSoftwares/arconix-shortcodes/readme.txt

 == Changelog ==

 = 2.1.9 =
-* Bug Fix - Fixed an issue where output was not escaped correctly..
+* Bug Fix - Fixed an issue where output was not escaped correctly.

 = 2.1.8 =
 * Bug Fix - Cross site scripting vulnerability fix.